embridge-foundation/embridge/README.md

 - **Markdown-native** - Embridge files render reasonably in any Markdown viewer. todo.txt is its own format.

 Embridge has its own quirks—the `- [ ]` checkbox syntax comes from GitHub-flavored Markdown, and metadata on a separate line takes getting used to.
 But if you already write Markdown, the learning curve is minimal.

+## About the core contributor

+- Flo (xpiu) is happy to work on Embridge in his spare time.
+He works on the to-do app `Todoi` to make a living.
+You can support him by visiting https://todoi.com and considering the app for your to-do lists.

+## How to contribute

+- Open an [issue](https://github.com/embridge-foundation/embridge/issues) for bugs or ideas.
+- Submit a PR for spec or doc changes; keep edits aligned with the [format specification](embridge_format_specifications_v0.1.0.md).

 ## Documentation